-Animal studies were performed in compliance with our animal experiment protocol approved by the University of Wisconsin Madison Animal Care and Use Committee.
-HTh7 cells $(2\times10^6 \text{ per } 200\mu\text{L} \text{ for each mouse})$ or 8505C cells $(8\times10^6 \text{ per } 200\mu\text{L} \text{ for each mouse})$ were mixed 1:1 with Matrigel (BD Biosciences) and injected subcutaneously (s.c) into the right flanks of 20 6-week old male athymic mice (Harlan Laboratories, Madison, WI).
-Ten days after inoculation, mice with palpable tumors were randomly divided into two groups for equal tumor size distribution (10 in each group for each cell line).
-Animals were treated daily for 5 weeks with either resveratrol (50mg/kg) or control DMSO administrated by oral gavage.
-Fresh dilutions of resveratrol were made with DMSO and Neobee M5 oil (Spectrum Chemical MFG Corp., New Brunswick, NJ) before each treatment.
-We further tested the drug effect by local administration using peri-tumor injections.
-HTh7 cells (2×10^6) were injected s.c. in 10 athymic mice.
-After 10-day inoculation, the mice were divided into two groups of five animals each.
-Peri-tumor injections were given every four days for 20 days of 2 mg of resveratrol in 100 μL DMSO (treatment) or DMSO alone (vehicle control).
-All 50 mice were weighed every four days during the study period.
-The volume of the xenograft tumor was measured every four days using digital calipers and calculated according to the following formula: tumor volume = length \times (width) $^2 \times \pi/6$.
-The relative tumor volume was defined as the fold change of tumor volume for each time point compared to the initial volume when treatment started.
+Animal studies were conducted in compliance with our animal experiment protocol approved by the University of Wisconsin Madison Animal Care and Use Committee.
+HTh7 cells (2 $\times$ 10 per 200 μL for each mouse) or 8505C cells (8 $\times$ 10 per 200 μL for each mouse) were mixed 1:1 with Matrigel (BD Biosciences) and injected subcutaneously (s.c) into the right flanks of 20 6-week-old male athymic mice (Harlan Laboratories).
+Ten days after inoculation, mice with palpable tumors were randomly divided into 2 groups for equal tumor size distribution (10 in each group for each cell line).
+Animals were treated daily for 5 weeks with either resveratrol (50 mg/kg) or control DMSO administrated by oral gavage.
+Fresh dilutions of resveratrol were made with DMSO and Neobee M5 oil (Spectrum Chemical MFG Corp.) before each treatment.
+We further tested the drug effect by local administration using peritumor injections.
+HTh7 cells $(2 \times 10^{\circ})$ were injected s.c. in 10 athymic mice.
+After 10-day inoculation, the mice were divided into 2 groups of 5 animals each.
+Peritumor injections were given every 4 days for 20 days of 2 mg of resveratrol in 100 μL DMSO (treatment) or DMSO alone (vehicle control).
+All 50 mice were weighed every 4 days during the study period.
+The volume of the xenograft tumor was measured every 4 days using digital calipers and calculated according to the following formula: tumor volume = length × (width) × $\pi/6$ .
+The relative tumor volume was defined as the fold change of tumor volume for each time point compared with the initial volume when treatment started.